A guide to Nashville for history fans

 Visit the Country Music Hall of Fame Museum

-Start by visiting the Country Music Hall of Fame and Museum, a real treat to country music fans.
+Start by visiting the Country Music Hall of Fame and Museum, a real treat for country music fans.
 You will find 2.5 million artifacts here, including musical instruments, stage wear, automobiles belonging to famous artists such as Elvis Presley or Webb Pierce and many more.
 The Country Hall of Fame and Music has an impressive collection of movies, prints, photographs, books, periodicals, newsletters, and others to document country music history from the 1800s to the present day.
 Stop by the famous Studio B, where many artists spent hours creating their hits.
 You’ll also find two stories of gold and platinum country music records.

 Tour the Ryman Auditorium

 Take a tour to learn about this legendary country venue.
 A day tour starts with a short video about the venue’s history and then continues with exploring other parts of the building.
 Within the package, you get a photo on stage and a chance to record a song in a recording booth.
-If you’re thirsty for more, take a backstage tour which is just an extension of a day tour, but you get to see dressing rooms featuring photos and memorabilia.
+If you’re thirsty for more, take a backstage tour, which is just an extension of a day tour, but you get to see dressing rooms featuring photos and memorabilia.
 You will also get to hear stories from knowledgeable guides.
 The tours are well-done and fun.

 There is no better place to enjoy some live music than Broadway, specifically the stretch between 5th and 3rd.
-It has a great selection of honky-tonk bars, country music bars, where you can listen to live music from early afternoon to the night.
+It has a great selection of honky-tonk bars and country music bars, where you can listen to live music from early afternoon to night.
 It is not only country music, though.
 As you walk by or visit different bars, you’ll hear a variety of tunes.
 One of the most well-known bars on Broadway is Tootsie’s Orchid Lounge.
 Because of its popularity, Tootsie’s Orchid Lounge can get crowded, but you might be listening to a new country music star being born.
-Get a bite to eat, grab a drink, join the crowd line dancing to country classics or just sit down and enjoy live music on Broadway.
+Get a bite to eat, grab a drink, join the crowd line dancing to country classics, or just sit down and enjoy live music on Broadway.

 Attend a show at the Grand Ole Opry

 Take it a step further and attend a live show at the Grand Ole Opry.
 After all, it is the Grand Opry radio show that made this place so well known to country fans.
-You might also opt for a tour of Grand Ole Opry.
+You might also opt for a tour of the Grand Ole Opry.
 During a backstage tour, you get to learn the stories of various artists who have performed at the Grand Opry.

 Logistics for planning your trip to Nashville